vprelovac/genetic-sleeping-queens/README.md

 Tune fitness, parent selection crossover and mutation in genetic_algorithm.py.

-Copy yhe best strategy to main.py.
+Copy the best strategy to main.py.
 This is the optimal strategy the algorithm surfaced:

 ```
 best_strategy = {